• 47487 Five Mile Rd, Plymouth, MI 48170

 About Infant & Child Eczema Treatment

-Eczema, or atopic dermatitis, is very common in infants and children.
-It often appears as dry, red, itchy patches on the cheeks, arms, legs, or behind the knees and elbows.
-While eczema is not contagious, flare-ups can be uncomfortable and disruptive to sleep or daily activities.
-The good news is that with early management—including gentle skincare, moisturizers, and prescription treatments when needed—most children can achieve good control of their symptoms and grow more comfortable as they get older.
+Eczema, also known as atopic dermatitis, is one of the most common skin conditions affecting infants and children.
+It often causes dry, red, itchy, and irritated skin that can appear on the face, arms, legs, hands, or behind the knees and elbows.
+Although eczema is not contagious, flare-ups can be uncomfortable and may interfere with sleep and daily activities.
+With the right treatment plan, including gentle skincare, moisturizers, and prescription medications when needed, most children can successfully manage their symptoms and enjoy healthier, more comfortable skin.

 How it Works

-• Gentle skincare: Daily moisturizing with fragrance-free creams or ointments to restore the skin barrier.
+• Gentle Skincare: Daily moisturizing with fragrance-free creams or ointments to help restore the skin barrier.

-• Topical medications: Prescription creams to reduce inflammation and itching during flares.
+• Topical Medications: Prescription creams or ointments to reduce inflammation and relieve itching during flare-ups.

 Success Stories